supervisely/docs/data-organization/project/statistics/statistics.md

 - Images in dataset

 ## Images Tags and Object Tags
-**In the Images tags and Object Tags sections we see:**
+**In the Images tags and Object Tags sections you can see:**
-- what tags are used in the dataset and how many of them are marked
+- What tags are used in the dataset and how many of them are marked
 - Images tagged
 - Images not tagged

 ## Object
 **In the Object section we see:**
 - Name of the dataset
-- how many labeled objects are inside each dataset.
+- How many labeled objects are inside each dataset.

 ## Object Area
 **In the Object Area section we see:**